The Language of humanity Workshop

 I attended the Santa Monica College of Design, Art, and Architecture, founded by MacArthur Fellow Joan Abrahamson.

-I’d love to hear your story!
+I would love to hear it!

-The Language of Identity Workshop
+• The Language of Identity Workshop

 Two 3 1/2 hour gatherings